-The Ministry Family Assistance program provides access to up to 4 free and confidential short-term counselling services per year for all ministers and home missionaries of the PCV and their families.
+The Ministry Family Assistance program provides access to up to four free and confidential short-term counselling services per year for all ministers and home missionaries of the PCV and their families.
 The program is offered by the Health and Community Chaplaincy Committee.
 It is a means of helping pastorally care for those in ministry (and their families) and can be used to help in times of personal or ministry difficulty, for family issues, periods of transition or as a general preventative support measure.
-The service can be accessed by either spouse by contacting Kathy James chaplaincy@pcv.org.au or Sandy Carroll sanjcarroll74@gmail.com.
+The service can be accessed by either spouse by contacting Kathy James at chaplaincy@pcv.org.au or Anne Harvey at hcc.admin@pcv.org.au